 If you have feedback email email@example.com

-Nicnac (they/them) is a passionate, neurodivergent and queer person in their 30s.
-Nicnac debuted their personal podcast The Nicnac Podcast in May of 2006.
-The podcast is a scripted/improvisational mix featuring conversations and armchair philosophizing about Nicnac’s passions and strife including a dedicated series on flight simulation called FSRideAlong which debuted in 2010.
+Nicnac (she/they) is a passionate self-identifying autistic trans and queer person in her late 30s.
+Nicnac debuted her personal podcast The Nicnac Podcast in May of 2006.
+Her podcast features philosophical monologs and conversations with others about divergent life.
+Nicnac also hosts a dedicated series on flight simulation and other forms of computer simulation software called FSRideAlong which debuted in 2010.

 In the past 15 years, Nicnac has produced over 400 episodes across their main podcast and their FSRideAlong Series.
-Nicnac has also volunteered their time in their community to produce and host audio content for radio and streaming.
-They are an avid technology user and an all-around geek for knowledge and system design.
-They are extremely passionate about social justice and favor societal structures that ensure individual needs are met and work out communal concerns through Dynamic Governance.
-They are currently serving as an organizing council member of The Chico, California chapter of The Democratic Socialists of America.
+Nicnac has also volunteered her time in her community to produce and host audio content for radio and streaming media.

 The music used in the podcast opening is Raindrop Rhapsody by Josh Eikenberry.
 The closing music is Catch Me If You Can by Attica Attica.
-Nicnac thanks both groups for allowing their creations to be used in the production of other work via The Creative Commons.
+Nicnac thanks both groups for allowing their creations to be used in this production via The Creative Commons.

 Nicnac shares and knows the value of The Creative Commons approach to intellectual creations.